galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 # Peptide Identification
 MS/MS experiments identify peptides by isolating them and subsequently colliding them with a gas for fragmentation.
 This method generates a spectrum of peptide fragment masses for each isolated peptide - an MS2 spectrum.
 To find out the peptide sequences, the MS2 spectrum is compared to a theoretical spectrum generated from a protein database.
 This step is called peptide-to-spectrum (also: spectrum-to-sequence) matching.
 Accordingly, a peptide that is successfully matched to a sequence is termed PSM (Peptide-Spectrum-Match).
 There can be multiple PSMs per peptide, if the peptide was fragmented several times.
 Different peptide search engines have been developed to fulfill the matching procedure.
 Here, we will use the search engine [X!Tandem](https://www.ncbi.nlm.nih.gov/pubmed/14976030).

-> ### {% icon hands_on %} Hands-On: Peptide Identification
+> ### {% icon hands_on %} Hands-On: Peptide Identification and FDR filtering
 >
 > 1. Copy the prepared protein database from the tutorial [Database Handling](../database-handling/tutorial.md) into your current history by using the multiple history view or upload the ready-made database from this [link](https://zenodo.org/record/892005/files/Human_database_including_decoys_%28cRAP_and_Mycoplasma_added%29.fasta).
-> 2. Run the tool ***XTandemAdapter*** {% icon tool %} on the centroided mzML input file.
+> 2. Run the tool ***XTandemAdapter*** {% icon tool %} on the centroided mzML input file and the database file.
 Click `+ Insert param_fixed_modifications` and choose `Carbamidomethyl (C)`, then click `+ Insert param_variable_modifications` and choose `Oxidation (M)` and `Execute`.
-> 3. FDR filtering
-> 5. Run ***FileInfo*** {% icon tool %} to get basic information about the identified peptides.
+> 3. Run the tool ***FileInfo*** {% icon tool %} on the XTandem output.
 >
 >   > ### {% icon comment %} Comment: Advanced X!Tandem Parameters
->   > The search engine X!Tandem features many more advanced options than the ones reflected in the ***XTandemAdapter*** {% icon tool %}.
+>   > The search engine X!Tandem features some more advanced options than the ones reflected in the ***XTandemAdapter*** {% icon tool %}.
 If you need those advanced options, the ***XTandemAdapter*** {% icon tool %} allows for the optional input of a classic X!Tandem parameter file.
 Upload your parameter file to the history and use it as input in the field `Default X!Tandem configuration file`.
-You may set the option `-ignore_adapter_param` to `Yes` to overwrite all options set by the GUI.
+You may also set the option `-ignore_adapter_param` to `Yes` to overwrite all options set by the GUI.
 >   {: .comment}

+# Peptide FDR filtering
+The next step of peptide identification is to decide which PSMs will be used for protein inference.
+Measured MS2 spectra never perfectly fit the theoretical spectra.
+Therefore, peptide search engines calculate a score which indicates how well the measured MS2 spectrum was fitting the theoretical spectrum.
+How do we decide which PSMs are likely true and which are false?

+In proteomics, this decision is typically done by calculating false discovery rates (FDRs).
+Remember that the database we were using for peptide-to-spectrum matching consisted not only of true proteins, but also the same number of "fake entries", the so-called decoys.
+Those decoys can now be used to estimate the number of false identifications in the list of PSMs.
+The calculation is based on a simple assumption: for every decoy protein identified with a given score, we expect on false positive with at least the same score.
+The false discovery rate is therefore defined as the number of false discoveries (decoy hits) divided by the number of false and correct discoveries (both target and decoy hits) at a given score threshold.

+An alternative approach to FDR filtering is the calculation of posterior error probabilites (PEPs) based on the search engine scores.
+Here, we will use the FDR approach, which is much more common.
+Additionally, we will calculate PEPs, because they are needed for the protein inference algorithm used by OpenMS.
+We will then filter for 1 % FDR and set the score back to PEP.

 >
+> 3. Run ***IDPosteriorErrorProbability*** {% icon tool %}.
+> 4. Run ***PeptideIndexer*** {% icon tool %} with the same database file as used before.
+> 5. Run ***FalseDiscoveryRate*** {% icon tool %}.
+Set the option **`Perform FDR calculation on protein level`** to `false` and **`Filter PSMs based on q-value`** to `0.01`.
+Set `-add_decoy_peptides` to `Yes`.
+> 6. Run ***IDScoreSwitcher*** {% icon tool %}.
+Set the **`Name of the meta value to use as the new score`** to "Posterior Probability_score". and the **`Orientation of the new score`** to `higher_better`.
+> 7. Run ***FileInfo*** {% icon tool %} to get basic information about the identified peptides.
+>
 >   > ### {% icon question %} Questions:
 >   > 1.
 How many peptides were identified?
 >   > 2.
 How many peptides with oxidized methionine were identified?
+>		> 3.
+Compare the results before and after FDR filtering: how many peptides were rejected?
 >   >
 >   >  <details>
 >   >  <summary>Click to view answers</summary>
 >   >   <ol type="1">
 >   >     <li> You should have identified 3,325 peptides and 1,170 proteins.</li>
 >   >     <li> 328 peptides contain an oxidized methionine (MeO).
 To get to this number, you can use ***Select*** {% icon tool %} on the Peptide Report and search for either "Oxidation of M" or "M\<ox\>".</li>
+>		>			<li> </li>
 >   >   </ol>
 >   >  </details>
 >   {: .question}
 {: .hands_on}

-# Using Multiple Peptide Search Engines
-It is generally recommended to use more than one peptide search engine and use the combined results for the final peptide inference ([Shteynberg et al., 2013, Mol.
-Cell.
-Proteomics](https://www.ncbi.nlm.nih.gov/pubmed/23720762)).
-Again, there are several software solutions for this, e.g. iProphet (TPP) or SearchGUI.
-In this tutorial we will use the OpenMS tool ***ConsensusID*** {% icon tool %}.

 # Protein Inference
 In bottom-up proteomics, it is necessary to combine the identified peptides to proteins.
 This is not a trivial task, as proteins are redundant to some degree.
 Thus, not every peptide can be assigned to only one protein.
 The OpenMS suite implemented the [Fido](https://www.ncbi.nlm.nih.gov/pubmed/20712337) algorithm for protein inference.
 Fido uses a Bayesian probabilistic model to group and score proteins based on peptide-spectrum matches.

-# FDR Filtering
+> ### {% icon hands_on %} Hands-On: Protein inference
+>
+> 1. Run ***FidoAdapter*** {% icon tool %}. `Greedy group resolution` = Yes ? **Explain!**
+> 2. Run ***FalseDiscoveryRate*** {% icon tool %}.
+Set the option **`Perform FDR calculation on PSM level`** to `false` and **`Filter proteins based on q-value`** to `0.01`.
+>
+>   > {% icon comment %} Comment: "Greedy" Group Resolution
+>
+>   > {% icon comment %} Comment: Posterior Error Probabilities vs. FDR **EVTL AUCH SCHON BEI PEPTIDEN**

 # Analysis of Contaminants
 The FASTA database used for the peptide to spectrum matching contained some entries that were not expected to stem from the HeLa cell lysate, but are common contaminations in LC-MS/MS samples.
 The main reason to add those is to avoid false assignment of the spectra to other proteins.
 However, it also enables you to check for contaminations in your samples. **CAVE:** in human samples, many proteins that are common contaminants may also stem from the real sample.
 The real source can never be determined for sure.